Getting Japanese yen to spend while traveling in Japan is amazingly easy. Here’s how to get cash to fund your fun while in the Land of the Rising Sun.

 Bring At Least One Credit Card as a Backup

-It’s a good idea to bring at least one credit card as a backup.
+As noted above, if your bank (debit) and credit cards are separate, it’s a good idea to bring at least one credit card as a backup.
 A credit card can be used to do a cash advance if the account your bank card draws off runs dry.
 Credit cards are also very handy for paying for hotels, rental cars and fancy restaurants.
 Mastercard and Visa are widely accepted in Japan, while American Express is often not accepted.

 Credit cards © smemon